sachinsu/sachinsu.github.io/work_journal/journal2022.md

         - State your case - Once you have stated your case, there's no point re-stating it.Going over the same ground repeatedly will damage your case.
         - Clarify any misunderstandings
         - The ideal attitude to project during any argument is one of calm disinterest.
-        - Any emotional involvement you show is a weakness that can be exploited by your opponent.Even being passionate about your subject is dangerous, because over time passion becomes zeal, and zeal becomes shrillness
+        - Any emotional involvement you show is a weakness that can be exploited by your opponent.Even being passionate about your subject is dangerous, because over time passion becomes zeal, and zeal becomes shrillness.

+- SQLite considerations,
+    - single writer thread, and it's a library incorporated into your process, not a shared DB.
+It's faster because those other features of a server have a cost as well, particularly the cost of write arbitration.
+    - SQLite is fine when all your load can be served by a single backend process on a single machine.
+The moment you need multiple backends to handle more load, or the moment you need high availability, you can't do it with SQLite.

+- [Future - Expected low returns][PersonalFinance]
+    -  The lower the expected and realized returns, the more that must be saved.
+Pension fund managers are well aware of this, and the author describes what might be called an “Ilmanen spiral,” a vicious cycle in which higher pension savings drive valuations up and expected returns down, which stimulates yet more saving and buying.

+- Stock Market investing
+    - when there's a steady and prolonged drop in revenues, then you're looking at a serious, fundamental setback that won't be corrected overnight.
+The key lesson here is, you don't have to rush in to buy shares